bbauska/UofM-Intro-HTML5/README.md

 Maybe they have slow response time or just limited fine motor skills.
 So dexterity issues are something that affects 8 million people who have difficulty using their arms or hands.
-But my guess is that for most of us have had some issue with trying to use the Web, and haven&apos;'t been quite able to do what we hope to do.
+But my guess is that for most of us have had some issue with trying to use the Web, and haven&apos;t been quite able to do what we hope to do.

 One issue that we talked about is what happens when someone tries to tab through your page.
 This is a very common way for people to get through pages.
-But unless you&apos;'re very careful you can make it that people tab through to nowhere.
+But unless you&apos;re very careful you can make it that people tab through to nowhere.
 Another issue is do you require a steady hand?
 Many people like to add flashy and cool graphics and animations to the their page.
 But I know that I personally have been frustrated at trying to